wumm-project/wumm-project.github.io/TRIZ-Club-Minsk.md

 ### 2.2: 31 Oct 2018

 * Ivan Podobed.
 The system approach in Systems Engineering
-* Nikolay Shpakovsky, Igor Devojno.
+* Nikolai Shpakovsky, Igor Devojno.
 The system approach in TRIZ
-* Andrej Kuryan et al.  Comparing systems approaches in engineering and TRIZ
+* Andrei Kuryan et al.  Comparing systems approaches in engineering and TRIZ

 ## From the season 1